 Here are 7 ways to ensure that your air conditioner will continue keeping your family cool long after the storm has passed.

-How to Protect Your Air Conditioning Unit From Hurricane Damage (7 Steps)
+How to Protect Your AC From Hurricane Damage (7 Steps)

 Before the Storm